 Children's Autoimmune Brain Disorder Association is dedicated to improving the quality of life for children with autoimmune brain disorders through awareness, research, education and support.

 Initial symptoms of autoimmune brain disorders often resemble pure psychiatric illness and many children experience delays in diagnosis and treatment.
 Early recognition and treatment help to prevent chronic long-term disability and lead to the best outcomes.
 We believe by focusing our advocacy efforts on awareness, education, and research, while supporting children and families, we will reduce the delay to treatment, thereby minimizing disability and leading to a better quality of life.
-We envision a world where all children who suffer the devastating rapid onset of an autoimmune neurological illness will receive prompt world-class health care and will just as rapidly be restored to health through astute evidence-based medical care..
+We envision a world where all children who suffer the devastating rapid onset of an autoimmune and immune-mediated neurological illness will receive prompt world-class health care and will just as rapidly be restored to health through astute evidence-based medical care..

 We will create awareness for parents, educators, pediatricians, psychologists and psychiatrists, and others by providing information about the etiology, symptoms, course, impact on behavior and function, and management of the challenging aspects of these autoimmune brain disorders.

 Greater public awareness creates the need for more knowledgeable doctors.
 To meet that need, we will disseminate current, evidence-based information through educational campaigns, regional conferences, and collaboration with multi-disciplinary specialty clinics.

 We will fund strategic, high-quality research studies by partnering with clinical research facilities and other organizations to advance effective treatment and search for a cure.

 We will connect children and their families in crisis to community resources, facilitate in-person local support groups and plan community-building special events.